What Are The Key Distinctions Between A Poverty And Neglect

 Defining Poverty: A Multifaceted Deprivation

 Poverty is a state of lacking essential resources and opportunities necessary for a basic standard of living.
-It encompasses more than just financial deprivation; it extends to encompass a range of interconnected dimensions that affect a person's overall well-being.
+It encompasses more than just financial deprivation; it extends to encompass a range of interconnected dimensions that affect a person's overall well-being It's one of those things that adds up..

 Monetary Poverty: Income and Consumption